RGMNeves/ModellusCGpaper2013/README.md

 future versions of Modellus, provided adequate funding is available for the programming and testing phases involving appropriate adaptation of the Modellus interface window.
 Please visit our webpage at http://modellus.fct.unl.pt for updates.
 We welcome all suggestions and collaborations that may help us in this process.
-Please send an email directly to us or to modellus@fct.unl.pt.
+Please send an email directly to us or to modellus@fct.unl.pt .